chaseruskin/legoHDL/README.md

 Management
-   list         print list of all blocks available refresh      sync local markets with their remotes install      bring a block to the cache for dependency use uninstall    remove a block from the cache download     bring a block to the workspace path for development
+   list         print list of all blocks available refresh      sync local vendors with their remotes install      bring a block to the cache for dependency use uninstall    remove a block from the cache download     bring a block to the workspace path for development